Developer Docs

 Tools

-Tools provide consistent utility actions such as summarize, translate, rewrite, extract, fetch, and fetch plus summarize.
+Tools provide utility actions such as summarize, translate, rewrite, extract, URL fetch, and fetch plus summarize.
+Upgraded tools support safer validation, optional redaction, max character controls, metadata, and daily cap details.

 Memory